Back to All Events

 Real living wage traineeship programmes

-New Creatives is a training and mentorship programme that will help to kick start the careers of four emerging artists in Calderdale.
+New Creatives was a training and mentorship programme that would help to kick start the careers of four emerging artists in Calderdale.

-During their six-month paid placement, the successful candidates have the opportunity to earn, learn and create at the same time.
-They will gain valuable skills and mentoring tailored to their practise and will be supported in developing a new cultural activity that will engage and inspire the people of Calderdale to be more creative in their everyday lives.
+During their six-month paid placement, the successful candidates had the opportunity to earn, learn and create at the same time.
+They would gain valuable skills and mentoring tailored to their practise and were supported in developing a new cultural activity that would engage and inspire the people of Calderdale to be more creative in their everyday lives.
 In October 2023 we were pleased to welcome the first two artists to the programme, Rachel Rea and Adelle A’asante.
-We’ll be sharing news about their journey as well as recruiting the next two positions in the spring of 2024.
+We shared news about their journey as well as recruited the next two positions in the spring of 2024.

 Previous